ryfow/hello-om/README.md

 grok.
 Maybe someone else gets something out of this.
 If not, I'm not going to worry about it.

+I checked in the compiled javascript to the gh-pages branch so you can see this code running at http://ryfow.github.com/hello-om/resources/public/index.html

 ## Usage

 1. clone `https://github.com/swannodette/om.git` and `lein install` it.